RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

   = note: use the `cargo:rustc-link-lib` directive to specify the native libraries to link with Cargo (see https://doc.rust-lang.org/cargo/reference/build-scripts.html#cargorustc-link-libkindname)
 ```

-This error occurs because the toolchain thinks that we are compiling for our host machine... which in this case happens to be a x86_64-unknown-linux-gnu machine.
+This error occurs because the toolchain thinks that we are compiling for our host machine... which in this case happens to be a linux-mint machine with a x86_64 CPU.

 To fix this error, we execute one of the following solutions :
 1. Specify a cargo-build for a triple target that has 'none' in its OS description. eg `riscv32i-unknown-none-elf`.
 This is the easier of the two solutions, and it is the most flexible.
 2. Supply a new linker script that defines our custom entry-point and section layout.
 If this method is used, the build process will still treat the host's triple-target as the compilation target.

-If the above 2 paragraphs made complete sense to you, and you were even able to implement them, skip to the [Debugging chapter]() <!-- undone: provide link -->
+If the above 2 paragraphs made complete sense to you, and you were even able to implement them, just skim through the next few sub-chapters as a way to humor yourself.

-If they did not make sense, then you got some reading to do in the next immediate chapters... `Cross compilation and linking`.
+If they did not make sense, then you got some reading to do in the next immediate sub-chapters...

 Don't worry, we will get to a point where our bare-metal code will run without a hitch... but it's a long way to go.
 And its fun.
-Rainbows, uniorns and excalibars everywhere!!
+See all these Rainbows, unicorns and excalibars everywhere!!